-putting significant functionality leaps into extensions rather than overhauling existing code.
+Search Kit ships as an extension as part of our strategy of putting significant functionality leaps into extensions rather than overhauling existing code.
 This allows us to demarcate rapidly evolving code and to keep long-standing code more stable.
 People can opt into the extension or not.
-However it is maintained as part of core against the specific release it ships with (as it is closely tied to apiv4 functionality).
+However, it is maintained as part of core against the specific release it ships with (as it is closely tied to API v4 functionality).

-There are 3 components to search kit.
-Depending on what you are doing you may not use all 3
+There are 3 components to Search Kit: search screen, displays and forms.
+Depending on what you are doing you may not use all 3.

 The search screen¶

-The screen below shows a very basic search for contacts with no entry for camera skill level.
+The screen below shows a very basic search for contacts filtered by those without a camera skill level (a custom field).

-The search screen allows you to specify the entity that you wish to start from, any entities you wish to include, how you want to filter, group and order the results and which field you wish to display.
-You are also able to take actions directly on the results.
-As of 5.36 most entities have only limited actions but the update action is much more powerful than the batch update action in advanced search as it does not have a hard limit on the rows which can be updated at once.
+The search screen allows you to specify the entity that you wish to start from; any entities you wish to also include; how you want to filter; group and order the results and which field you wish to display.
+You are also able to take actions directly on the results, such as: download as a spreadsheet, tag, add to group, create mailing labels, update multiple contacts, and so on.
+(Unlike Advanced Search, Search Kit does not have a hard limit on the rows which can be updated at once.)

 When searching the first thing you need to select is the entity you wish to search for.
-Commonly used entities are
+Some commonly used entities include:

 Note that in the image 'required' has been selected because we only want contacts with contributions that match the criteria specified when we add the contributions table.
 In this case the criteria is total amount of the contribution is greater than or equal to $100.